WollerChris/App2/README.md

 from there a migrated and seeded the falls.

-the frontend needs to be run fron the zfront folder
+the frontend needs to be run fron the zfront folder.